ACLU wants Benton County jail's book policy rescinded

 In addition, by allowing incarcerated people to read the Bible and religious texts, but not other material, prison officials are engaging in "content-based censorship," which is only lawful if it can be shown to have a legitimate security purpose, according to the release.

-The ACLU has not decided whether to seek legal action if the book policy is not rescinded.
+The ACLU hasn't decided whether to seek legal action if the book policy isn't rescinded.

 "We always keep all options on the table, but we're hopeful Benton County officials will understand that denying books to incarcerated people isn't just unconstitutional, it's also counterproductive and antithetical to their obligations to the community at large," Dickson said.